 - 2/3 cup pineapple tidbits, drained

-- 1 lb. frozen Heinen’s Cooked Shrimp 26-30 count, thawed and patted dry
+- 1 lb.
+Heinen’s frozen cooked shrimp, thawed and patted dry

 - 10 oz.
 Swiss cheese, grated

-- If you have a pizza stone, place it on the bottom rack and preheat oven to 450°F. If you don’t have a stone, invert a sheet pan on the bottom rack and bake the pizza directly on it.
+- If you have a pizza stone, place it on the bottom rack and preheat the oven to 450°F. If you don’t have a stone, invert a sheet pan on the bottom rack and bake the pizza directly on it.
 This technique will result in a crispier, thinner crust.

 - On a large cutting board, mince the shallot and halve the tomatoes.

 - Cover a pizza peel or rimless cookie sheet with a large sheet of parchment paper.

-- Pat and stretch out the dough into a 16-inch circle and place it on the sheet of parchment.
+- Pat and stretch the dough into a 16-inch circle and place it on the sheet of parchment.
 Drizzle the dough with the oil, rub the shallot over the top with your fingers and sprinkle with salt and a few grinds of pepper.
-Layer with the spinach, tomatoes, pineapple and shrimp and top with the cheese.
+Layer with the spinach, tomatoes, pineapple and shrimp, and top with the cheese.
 Finish with a sprinkle of salt and pepper.

 - Slide the peel under the pizza to remove it from the oven and cool for about 5 minutes before cutting into wedges.
 Serve hot.

 Extra Hungry Kids?
 Add some diced ham or Canadian bacon to the top before baking and this pizza becomes a classic.